w3c/sync-media-pub/src/pages/sync-media.md

 | `volume` | Between 0 and 1 | Audible media | Indicates the volume |

 ::: {.note}
 `clipPath` specifies a clipping path using an SVG path definition.
 The clipping is applied to the visible region of the Media Object on which it is defined.
-When combined with `panZoom` the `clipPath` SHOULD be applied inside the rect defined by the `panZoom` attribute.
+When combined with `panZoom`, the `clipPath` SHOULD be applied inside the rect defined by the `panZoom` attribute.
 :::

 {% example "Using param to add synchronized highlighting to HTML element" %}